Hassaan-Munawar/Quiz-app-typescript/README.md

-🚀 Introducing My Latest Project: A Quiz App Built with TypeScript! 🎉
+🚀 Introducing My Project: A Quiz App Built with TypeScript! 🎉

 I’m thrilled to share the culmination of my recent work—a dynamic and interactive quiz application crafted using TypeScript!
 This project has been a fantastic journey, allowing me to dive deep into TypeScript’s capabilities and enhance my skills in modern web development.